Valerie6048/Titanic-Project/README.md

 - Perform feature engineering if needed.

 ### Exploratory Data Analysis (EDA)
-- Visualize the distribution of Titanic Passanger parameters/features.
+- Visualize the distribution of Titanic Passenger parameters/features.
 - Understand the relationships between different features.
 - Analyze statistical summaries, visualizations, and correlations.

 ### Model Building
-- Use machine learning algorithms (e.g., Random Forest, XGBoost, KNN, Logistic Regression) to predict Passanger Survivability.
+- Use machine learning algorithms (e.g., Random Forest, XGBoost, KNN, Logistic Regression) to predict Passenger Survivability.
 - Train the models on a training set and evaluate them on a validation set.

 ### Model Evaluation